Cancer survivor: Fear of cancer recurrence

+Financial effects

+Cancer survivors and their families have often incurred significant expenses or had to forego the opportunity to work regularly during treatment and recovery.
+When treatment ends, they may be partially or fully disabled, either temporarily or permanently.
+They may have ongoing costs, such as expensive medications to prevent recurrence or address side effects.
+As a result, they may experience financial distress.
+Adult survivors of childhood cancer are twice as likely to be unemployed than healthy controls.
+The risk of unemployment depends on cancer diagnosis, with survivors of CNS and brain tumors being nearly 5 times more likely to be unemployed, whereas the risk for survivors of blood or bone cancer was found to be elevated but not significantly higher.

 Survivorship

 The cultural ideal of a survivor may add to individual patients' distress if the patient is unable or unwilling to live up to the ideal.
 As described by Gayle Sulik in her book Pink Ribbon Blues: How Breast Cancer Culture Undermines Women's Health, the ideal survivor is bravely committed to mainstream medicine and optimistic or even certain of a physical cure.
 She is open about diagnosis and treatment and become an educated, empowered medical consumer.
 The ideal survivor, like a superwoman who simultaneously manages her home, family, and career, struggles valiantly to prevent cancer from affecting loved ones by appearing, behaving, and working as much as possible.
 Once the immediate crisis is past, the person may feel strongly pressured to donate time, money, and energy to cancer-related organizations.
 Above all, the ideal survivor does not die of cancer.
 People who publicly conform to this ideal are given social status and respect.